Have you ever wondered how the most successful and happy entrepreneurs make a huge impact without spreading themselves so thin that they burn out?

 If you feel really inspired, you could split your list into two categories, one that drives profit and one that contains more general business tasks.
 If you do this, obviously always focus on the profit tasks first.

-If you need help with prioritising your goals or identifying that thing you are avoiding, book a free 30-minute discovery session with one of our amazing Fempire Coaches!
+If you need help with prioritising your goals or identifying that thing you are avoiding, book a call with one of our amazing Fempire Coaches!

 How do you stay focused and on task?
 Let us know in the comments below!